ExpressionEngine/ExpressionEngine-User-Guide/docs/development/services/cp-form.md

 ### `toArray()`

-Returns the entire Cp\Form object into an array compatible with the Shared Form View layer.
+Returns the entire CP\Form object into an array compatible with the Shared Form View layer.
 Note that all child elements are converted to an array as well.

 | Parameter | Type | Description |
 | --------- | ---- | ----------- |